In September 2018 the unusually long duration of Hurricane Florence led to severe flooding in the Carolinas. (Photo: NASA, Wikimedia Commons CC)

 CURWOOD: Faster and faster.
 What does that mean, in terms of actual temperature rise?

-TRENBERTH: A lot of the deep ocean is changing by very small amount, so only a few hundredths of a degree Celsius and so the deep ocean is warming by very tiny amounts.
+TRENBERTH: A lot of the deep ocean is changing by very small amounts, so only a few hundredths of a degree Celsius and so the deep ocean is warming by very tiny amounts.
 The surface ocean as a whole has warmed by, a little over one degree Fahrenheit, and the air above the oceans has about five to 10% more water vapor.
-As a consequence of that the air is warmer, and it's moisture.
+As a consequence of that the air is warmer, and it's moisturer.
 And it's best to think of it that way.
 Because one degree Fahrenheit produces air that can hold about 4% more moisture on average.
 And we're finding in general that this five to 10% number is about what we're seeing over the global oceans.
 So this is what feeds the storms, and leads to immediately a five to 10% increase in rainfall.
 But that increase in rainfall also means that the heat that went into evaporating the moisture in the first place is released, that heat gets released into the storm, and it can invigorate the storm.
 And so you can easily double that amount.
 So it can easily convert into 15 to 20% increase in rainfall.
 And some of the experiments that have been done using models of different kinds suggest that in the case of Harvey, for instance, that there was about a 30% increase in the rainfall as a consequence of the warming of the oceans and the climate change.